FOLLOW US

 Crime

 Take sensible precautions to protect yourself and your belongings from street crime.
-Do not leave valuables unattended and watch out for pick pockets in public places like tourist hot spots, beaches, airports and on public transport.
+Do not leave bags unattended and be wary of pickpockets in tourist hot spots, beaches, airports and on public transport.

 Violent crime

-Incidents of violent crime between organised criminal groups can happen.
+Incidents of violent crime between organised criminal groups can affect others close by.
 Be cautious, remain vigilant and aware of your surroundings.
 In the event of any incidents, follow all advice given by the local authorities.

 Laws and cultural differences